Lemmynjash/itraqqar-find-my-tv-privacy/privacy-policy.md

 This information is used strictly to deliver and enhance the app's tracking features.

 ### Location Data
-To ensure the accuracy of tracking, the app may access your device’s location.
-This data is used exclusively within the scope of the app’s functionality and is not shared with third parties beyond what is necessary to provide the service.
+The i-Traqqar: Find My TV app collects background location data to provide real-time tracking of your TV, even when the app is closed or not in use.
+This data is used solely to enable tracking and enhance device security.
+We do not sell or share this data with third parties.
+All data is securely transmitted and stored using encryption.

 ### Cookies
 The app does not explicitly use cookies.
 However, third-party tools or libraries integrated into the app may use cookies for improving their services.
 You can choose to accept or decline these cookies through your device settings.